 Results-based Management (RBM): A comprehensive, lifecycle, approach to management that integrates strategy, people, resources, processes and measurements to improve decision-making and drive change.
-The approach focuses on getting the right design early in a process, focusing on outcomes, implementing performance measurement, learning and changing, and reporting performance.
+The RBM approach focuses on getting the right design early in a process towards desired outcome(s) and impact, then implementing planned strategies, assessing performance measures, reporting performance and learning and changing.